Wen Tianxiang

-Wen Tianxiang (文天祥 (Wén Tiānxiáng); June 6, 1236 – January 9, 1283), noble title Duke of Xin (信國公), was a Chinese statesman, poet and politician in the last years of the Southern Song dynasty.
+Wen Tianxiang (Note: Originally named Yunsun (雲孫), courtesy name Tianxiang (天祥), art name Fouyou Daoren (浮休道人), he changed his given name and courtesy name to Tianxiang and Lüshan (履善) respectively after becoming a Gongshi.
+He became a Zhuangyuan and was granted the courtesy name Songrui (宋瑞) around 1256.) (文天祥; 6 June 1236 – 9 January 1283) was a Chinese statesman, poet and politician in the last years of the Southern Song dynasty.
 For his resistance to Kublai Khan's invasion of the Southern Song dynasty, and for his refusal to yield to the Yuan dynasty despite being captured and tortured, he is a popular culture hero symbol of patriotism, righteousness, and resistance against tyranny in China.
-He is known as one of the 'Three Loyal Princes of the Song' (大宋三忠王), alongside Lu Xiufu and Zhang Shijie.
-Wen Tianxiang is depicted in the Wu Shuang Pu (無雙譜, Table of Peerless Heroes) by Jin Guliang.
+He is known as one of the "Three Loyal Princes of the Song" (大宋三忠王), alongside Lu Xiufu and Zhang Shijie.
+Wen Tianxiang is depicted in the Table of Peerless Heroes (無雙譜) by Jin Guliang.

-His continuing symbolic importance was evident in an event that took place in Wen Tianxiang's historical shrine in Haifeng (Haifeng County) in 1908, where Chen Jiongming persuaded over thirty young men from the village to swear secret support for a national revolution.
+His continuing symbolic importance was evident in an event that took place in Wen Tianxiang's historical shrine in Haifeng in 1908, where Chen Jiongming persuaded over thirty young men from the village to swear secret support for a national revolution.